-Pixel density will continue to increase, larger resolution cameras will become more mainstream, and the numbers will gradually grow over time, but for the most part, a good old fashioned 1080 video is a great place to be right now.
+Pixel density will continue to increase, larger resolution cameras will become more mainstream, and the numbers will gradually grow over time, but for the most part, a good old fashioned 1080 video is a great place to be.

 For the average vlogger, there may be only a handful of instances where you would want a camera setup that allows you to shoot in 4K:

-To be clear, a good handful of entry-level cameras are starting to have 4K capability, and while it’s not yet widespread, it’s still pretty easy to get a camera that gives you higher resolution.
+To be clear, a good handful of entry-level cameras are starting to have 4K capability.
+It becoming easier and easier to get a camera that gives you higher resolution.

-Keep in mind that not only will your image be bigger, but so will the actual video file sizes.
+Keep in mind, however, that not only will your image be bigger, but so will the actual video file sizes.
 Dealing with and editing 4K footage can be fairly strenuous on your computer, so be sure that your computer can handle it before going all in on 4K.

 Worry less about the resolution of your video and more about the kind of story and experience you are delivering to your viewers.